What to do with all that Halloween candy in Champaign-Urbana

 It’s the day after Halloween in Champaign-Urbana.
 And you’re wondering — what do we do with all that candy?
 We looked around for some creative ideas on how to manage the sack of sugar our kids collect on Halloween night.
-Of course, there is the fun of letting the kids eat it; I’m not here to say that kids shouldn’t be able to indulge a little bit.
-But often there is way too much brought home, and not everyone likes every candy (my least favorite?
-Baby Ruth).
+Of course, there is the fun of letting the kids eat it… we’re not saying that kids shouldn’t be able to indulge a little bit.
+But often there is way too much brought home, and not everyone likes every candy.

 Here are some of the best ideas we’ve found for getting rid of or creatively using that Halloween candy collection: